 As part of a model refresh in 2020, the Q5 received a 10.1-inch touchscreen system that made the display easier to use and read.
 But the rotary wheel was dispensed with, which means you need to access everything via the screen or the buttons and dials on the steering wheel.

 True, it's easier to control than a touchscreen when you're driving, with a rotary controller and shortcut keys mounted next to the gear selector that let you easily scroll and click through the different lists and car menus.

 The feature list is decent on the Audi Q5, with DAB radio, Bluetooth, basic voice commands, navigation and a pair of USB charging ports (plus a more traditional Aux-in), but importantly Apple CarPlay and Android Auto are standard and allow wireless Bluetooth connectivity on models built from 2022 onwards.

 This software lets you use selected apps from your phone on the main screen, making it easier to message or call your close contacts, navigate around nearby traffic jams or listen to your favourite tunes and podcasts.

-Those should all sound great too, since every Q5 comes with a 10-speaker stereo paired with a punchy amp.
+Those should all sound great too, since every Audi Q5 comes with a 10-speaker stereo paired with a punchy amp.

-There is a slight load lip that stops you sliding heavier items straight in and out, but apart from that we have nothing but praise for the layout of the luggage area.
+There is a slight load lip that stops you from sliding heavier items straight in and out, but apart from that we have nothing but praise for the layout of the luggage area.
 It's a nice square shape, with tall sides so it swallows bulky suitcases without complaint, and it's deep enough to carry longer stuff like golf clubs with the seats up.